 After graduating with a Level 8 Degree in Architecture from DIT in 2016, Darryl soon joined the team at Fewer Harrington & Partners.
 With his strong design and technical skills, Darryl brings infectious creativity to his team, injecting passion into projects which translates into truly innovative completed buildings.
 An advocate of architecture and its contribution to society, Darryl’s natural problem-solving nature allows him to seek inspiration from both the natural and built environment.

-Darryl has recently graduated from a Level 9 Professional Diploma in UCD and has completed his RIBA Part 3, making him eligible for the Register of Architects.
+With a diverse portfolio of projects spanning residential to commercial and mixed-use developments, Darryl has worked on some of FHP’s largest projects including the North Quays Development and the Alat Free Economic Zone project in Azerbaijan.
+Darryl has recently graduated from a Level 9 Professional Diploma in UCD and has completed his RIAI Part 3, making him eligible for the Register of Architects.
 A classically trained architect, Darryl works closely with Ian in the office as a team leader where he focuses on the design aspects of projects from the inception stage.
 He also has a realm of experience in residential architecture and design, and on-site.

-Ben manages the team at Fewer Harrington & Partners’ Dublin office
+With more than 25 years of experience, Ben manages the team at Fewer Harrington & Partners’ Dublin studio and oversees the delivery of large-scale commercial, industrial and pharmaceutical projects.